 // Or using selector:

-const carousel =Instance Methods
+const carousel = CarouselInstance Methods

-carousel.next(); // Go to next item
+carousel.next(); // Go to next item (stops autoplay)

-carousel.prev(); // Go to previous item
+carousel.prev(); // Go to previous item (stops autoplay)

-carousel.goTo(2); // Go to specific index (0-based)
+carousel.goTo(2); // Go to specific index (stops autoplay)

-All methods are chainable:
+All methods are chainable (except getActiveIndex and destroy):

-});Available events:
+Available events:

-| Event | Description | Event Data |
+| Event | Description | e.detail |

 |---|---|---|

-change | Active item changed | { index } |
+carousel:snapchange | Active item changed | { index } |

-scroll | Track scrolled | { scrollLeft } |
+carousel:scroll | Track scrolled | { scrollLeft } |

-reach-start | Scrolled to first item | - |
+carousel:reach-start | Scrolled to first item | - |

-const instances = window.CarouselInstances;
+const container = document.querySelector('[data-carousel-container]');

-const carousel = instances.get("carousel-1");
+const carousel = container._carousel;

-Dynamic Content
+carousel.next().next().refresh()Dynamic Content

 When adding/removing items, call refresh():